 Presented by Jim Bolser

-stated that the third phase of Copper Canyon Subdivision has been brought to completion other than landscaping development.
+Mr. Bolser stated that the third phase of Copper Canyon Subdivision has been brought to completion other than landscaping, including the trail and open space, within the development.
 All infrastructure is in place and approved.
-He requested that the Council approve phase 3 with a separate bond to be in place to take care of the grading on the trail, some open space development, and any other landscaping issues that will need to be addressed when the weather improves.
+He requested that the Council approve phase 3 with the exception of the landscaping with a separate bond to be in place to take care of the grading on the trail, some open space development, and any other landscaping issues that will need to be addressed when the weather improves.

 Councilman McCall moved to approve Resolution 2016-07 A Resolution of the Tooele City Council Accepting the Completed Public Improvements Associated with Copper Canyon P.U.D.
 Phase 3 Subdivision.
 Councilwoman Winn seconded the motion.
 The vote was as follows: Councilman McCall, “Aye,” Councilman Pruden, “Aye,” Councilwoman Winn, “Aye,” Councilman Wardle, “Aye,” Chairman Pratt, “Aye.”